-Lauren Keplinger (from Hendersonville, North Carolina, USA) started Funky Monkey Children almost 7 years ago.
+Lauren Keplinger (from Hendersonville, North Carolina, USA) started Funky Monkey Children about 7 years ago.

 Lauren Keplinger ran her Etsy shop for four years but made less than minimum wage from her efforts.
 So, she closed down, rested, and re-evaluated.

 When she opened back up in 2016, she employed a new strategy: get rid of every marketing tactic or time-sucking activity that wasn’t producing results and focus only on what was growing her business.